sscovil/java-api/README.md

 * __Load Testing.__ The HTTP server has not been configured or optimized in any way, and I have not yet begun to beat on this thing to see how it handles concurrent requests.
 * __Authentication.__ Hello, world!
 I want to add support for Basic Auth, at the very least.
 * __Pagination.__ Right now, there is no upper limit to the number of results the `/api/read` endpoint returns.
 That could get messy.
-* __Advanced Querys.__ It would be really cool to enable users to query for objects that meet specific criteria (i.e. read filters).
+* __Advanced Queries.__ It would be really cool to enable users to query for objects that meet specific criteria (i.e. read filters).